 View Our Rooms

 Marymount University's residence halls promote student learning outside the classroom.
 Our residence halls promote student success by enabling students the opportunity to build healthy relationships with their peers within the halls.
 Each residence hall has upper-class students known as a Resident Assistants (RA) who engage students in campus activities, support students in conflict resolution, helps student transition and other aids to support other student issues.
-Additionally, each building has a Residence Hall Coordinator (RHC) that works professionally full time in order to add more support and lead the Resident Assistants in directing a healthy learning environment and safety within the halls.
+Additionally, each building has a Residence Hall Coordinator (RHC) that works professionally in order to add more support and lead the Resident Assistants in directing a healthy learning environment and safety within the halls.

 Residence Hall Assignment Priority